-This article was first published on the blog of Blackwell bookshop for the Inspired by Blake Festival in Oxford in January 2015
+This article was first published on the blog of Blackwell bookshop for an event with Philip Pullman and Iain Sinclair in the Inspired by Blake Festival in Oxford in January 2015

 Among the things I value most in the work of William Blake are his outrage at cruelty and injustice, his energy and his reverence for life.

 The outrage came to mind last October when I read that there are people in Britain today who are so poor that they see no option but to steal in order to feed their children.
 At the same time, the rewards for the powerful have never been greater.
 We live in a country regressing not just to Victorian levels of inequality but to Hanoverian ones.
 In Holy Thursday Blake rages:

 Is this a holy thing to see/In a rich and fruitful landBabes reduced to misery/Fed with cold and usurous hand?

 But Blake was not only a man who railed at iniquity.
 Like Shakespeare, Beethoven and Walt Whitman, his art speaks boundless energy, endless flow.
 “Exuberance is beauty,” he wrote in The Marriage of Heaven and Hell; “energy is eternal delight.”